dotnet/runtime/Documentation/design-docs/finally-optimizations.md

 custom calling convention gives the funclet access to the parent stack frame.

-In this proposal we outline two optimizations for finallys: removing empty finallys and finally cloning.
+In this proposal we outline three optimizations for finallys: removing empty trys, removing empty finallys and finally cloning.

 Empty Finally Removal
 ---------------------